 We drink inky cups of coffee served in small, sturdy cups with little spoons and one sugar cube in the town square, while a man across the way plays classical guitar.
 An occasional person or family scurries across the square.
 Mid-song the guitarist pauses and pretends to tune his instrument, allowing a mother to control a rambunctious child.
 Or perhaps he knew the town clock was about to strike 11.

 I can’t even list several of my favorite places in Provence, because I love everyone I’ve been to; (except for the one I went to when I was tired, hungry and had to use the restroom.)
+And you may want to be sure to read about Goult, the place that I dream of living someday.

 How about you?
 Do you have favorite places or moments?